Hydraulic fluid based on sustainable raw materials

 Plant corrosion protection additives for a biobased hydraulic fluid

 The second stage involves development of an additive based on plant extracts of differing origin.
 As the hydraulic medium consists mostly of water, corrosion protection is a priority for the development work.
 The plant extracts that are being studied to replace conventional corrosion protection additives are mostly secondary plant substances (SPSs) having high anti-corrosion effect due to their chemical structure.
-The development of the additives involves several steps including identification of synergistic effects between the individual groups of substances, determination of interactions between additives and the biopolymers, stabilization of the plant extracts in the hydraulic fluid, and measurement of the service life under practical conditions.
+The development of the additives involves several steps including identification of effevtive substances in the groups of substances, determination of interactions between additives and the biopolymers, stabilization of the plant extracts in the hydraulic fluid, and measurement of the service life under practical conditions.
 The Fraunhofer IVV has extensive know-how and longstanding experience developing polymer-based lubricants and recovering and using secondary plant substances from a variety of raw materials.
 The institute received the German Raw Material Efficiency Award and the Joseph von Fraunhofer Prize 2012 for developing a polymer-based cooling lubricant.
 Our experience with secondary plant metabolites and developing lubricants is an ideal platform for participation in the BioHydra project.